 Work From Home Webinar Series.

 Convoso teamed up with attorneys Michele Shuster and Lisa Messner of Mac Murray & Shuster for a 30 minute presentation in this second of our popular Work From Home [WFH] webinar series.
-Over 100 people tuned in to learn about legal considerations of operating a remote call center.*
+Over 100 people tuned in to learn about call center legal issues that arise out of operating a remote call center.*

 Here you’ll find some of the essential points covered in the presentation, hosted by Convoso CEO Nima Hakimi, to help keep your virtual call center operation legally compliant.
 Check out the webinar in the video below for details not covered in this summary.